 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide concerns the time limits for connection to MySQL databases on the Web hosting Infomaniak in the context of a web application using PHP to interact with the database.
+This guide concerns the connection time limits for MySQL databases on Infomaniak Web Hosting in the context of a Web application using PHP to interact with the database.

 Limited to 30 real seconds

-This limit is usually defined in the MySQL server configuration and can be adjusted to the specific needs of the application.
+This limit is generally set in the MySQL server configuration and can be adjusted according to the specific needs of the application.

 PHP CPU time